 Hello.

-I’m using this page as a CV of sorts, a little less formal, paperless and better for the environment.
-My interests are in the fields of festivals, third sector capacity building work, charity governance, events or arts sector projects; something that works to support creative talent or does something useful in the community while the world burns, in the vain hope we can knock the planet back onto the right axis, help each other out.
+I’m using this page as a CV of sorts, less formal, paperless and better for the planet.
+My interests are in the fields of festivals, third sector capacity building, charity governance and change, events and arts sector projects; something that works to support creative talent or does something useful in the community while the world burns, in the vain hope we can knock the planet back onto the right axis, help each other out.

 Not a huge ask, is it?

 I have a BSc in Communication Studies, and an MSc in Public Relations and Events.
-I have studied creative business management, event management and squeezed in a photography course or two, I even won an award.
+I have studied creative business management, event management and squeezed in a photography course or two, there is always learning to be done.

 We ended up in Liverpool as the good Doctor was offered an interesting role in the city.
 On arriving I spent 6 months with Victim Support changing how victims services were managed.
 I raised 350k of new project funds and created new work with new partners in a role that was absolutely fascinating.

-In a broader sense, I have been delivering events for 15 years, I’m an expert at creating conversations and managing communication, I can take the hassle out of stakeholder relationships, develop networks and partnerships and deliver everything from business events to national consultation projects.
+I have been delivering events for 20 years, I’m an expert at creating conversations and managing communication, I can take the hassle out of stakeholder relationships, develop networks and partnerships and deliver everything from business events, training and national consultation projects.

 I enjoy nothing more than taking small charities apart bolt by bolt to see what needs oiling, what needs tweaked and find ways to make the machine work faster for everyone.
-In fact, I have recently joined the Capacity Building team at LCVS to do just that, it is early days but I’m enjoying life in the rough and tumble of the voluntary sector again.
-It is an amazing thing filled with brilliant people who want to change the world.
+I am currently on the Capacity and Engagement team at LCVS doing just that, there is little quite like the rough and tumble of the voluntary sector and the amazing people who make it tick.

 What’s not to like?